 As well as these processes and techniques, a mixed-media approach can be applied such as:

-Tjap printing - ornate and beautiful copper printing blocks made in Indonesia, used to pattern textiles with wax resists before dyeing
+Tjap Printing - Printing with ornate and beautiful Indonesian copper printing blocks which are used to pattern the cloth with wax resists prior to dyeing.

-Other processes which are safe and effective for working with children of all ages and abilities are excellent for introducing children to some of the traditional African textile designs and processes such as:
+Other processes which are safe and effective for working with children of all ages and abilties are excellent for introducing them to some of the traditional African textile designs and processes:

-Bogolanfini - A variation on a traditional discharge dyeing technique used for patterning cloth in Mali using a thickened paste made with lemon jouce to discharge colour out from pre-dyed cloth.
+Bogolanfini - A variation on a traditional discharge dyeing technique used for patterning cloth in Mali using a thickened paste made with lemon juice to discharge colour out from pre-dyed cloth.

-I prefer to teach these workshops to smaller sixed groups whether working with adults in a studio or with younger people in a school setting to create individual and collaborative works.
+I prefer to teach these workshops to smaller sized groups whether working with adults in a studio or with younger people in a school setting to create individual and collaborative pieces.

-Gaudi style - celebrating the exuberance and creativity of Antoni Gaudi using simple but effective techniques with ceramic, mirror, glass and found objects.
+Gaudi Style - Celebrating the exuberance and creativity of Antoni Gaudi using simple but effective techniques with ceramic, glass, mirror and found objects.

-3D sculptural mosaic for the home and garden - using a cut and shaped thermailite base and constructed using ceramic and glass with cement.
+Sculptural mosaics for the home and garden - Using a cut and shaped thermalite base and constructed with cemented ceramic.

-Mirror mosaics - Bold and dramatic mosaics which change as they reflect their surroundings, using Japanese glass cutters for precise cutting in combination with randomly shaped mirror pieces.
+Mirror mosaics - Bold and dramatic mosaics which change as they reflect their surroundings , using fine Japanese glass cutters for precise shaping as well as randomly shaped pieces.
+The mosaics can be be decorated further with coloured glass.

-Mosaics from found and recycled materials - A very individual approach giving participants the opportunity to include their old keepsakes, or found objects that have been put away and forgotten, to be incorporated into a mosaic of their own design.
+Mosaics From found and recycled materials - A very individual approach giving participants the opportunity to personalise their mosaics with the inclusion of their old keepsakes, or found objects that have been put away and forgotten about to be incorporated into a design of their own choice.
+Beads, pottery fragments etc.

-Pebble mosaics - For dramatic garden features and pathways.
-Constructed on site or in the classroom, using the indirect method in frames.
+Pebble Mosaics - For dramatic wall hung garden features and pathways, constructed on site using an indirect method of pebble mosaic method in frames.

 Print | Sitemap